survival-lumc/CauseSpecCovarMI/README.md

 sbatch analysis/simulations/all-simulations.sh
 ```

-The above will run each replication of each scenario, and for each will save two `.rds` files (one for regression coefficients, another for the predictions) containing the results to the `data/sim-reps_indiv/`.
+The above will run each replication of each scenario, and for each replication will save two `.rds` files (one for regression coefficients, another for the predictions) containing the results to the `data/sim-reps_indiv/`.
 To summarise all of these, you can run

 ```bash
 sbatch analysis/simulations/summarise-simulations.sh